asaluja/compositional-semantics/README.md

   Flags:
   - `-c`: concatenative model.
 If the parameters have been learned using a concatenative model, then this flag is required.
+  - `-b`: bin the values (default number of bins: 10); adds a type of non-linearity and more discrimination
   - `-a`: averaging; divide the log probability by the number of words to normalize for context length (beginning/end sentence effects)
   - `-l X`: context length; the number of words to look at on one side of the phrase (so the window is double this)
   - `-s X`: number of stop words to filter in the context.
 0 means do not filter stop words.